InsightsInsight - Family and Divorce - POSTED: June 27 2019

 Why a pre-nuptial agreement?

 With the wedding season now in full swing, with couples of marrying later in life or with assets already in tow, couples often give thought to their financial situation prior to the big day and whether they should enter into a pre-nuptial agreement.
-By being open with each other and discussing their financial expectations prior to their marriage, couples are demonstrating their change in attitude, being pragmatic in their approach to marriage, and are putting provisions in place as how financial matters are to be dealt with should their marriage for one reason or another break down.
+By being published with each other and discussing their financial expectations prior to their marriage, couples are demonstrating their change in attitude, being pragmatic in their approach to marriage, and are putting provisions in place as how financial matters are to be dealt with should their marriage for one reason or another breakdown.

 A pre-nuptial agreement (also known as a pre-nup) is not just reserved for celebrities and the wealthiest clients but are also widely used by couples to set out their financial expectations.
 A pre-nup is a formal, written agreement between two partners that sets out the ownership of all assets and future income and explains how the assets will be divided in the event of a breakdown of their marriage.

-Whilst pre-nups are not strictly binding in the event of a future divorce, namely the court currently retains the discretion as to whether or not the terms of a pre-nuptial agreement should be upheld, they are afforded heavy evidential weight within the UK when the settlement agreed is considered to be fair.
+Whilst pre-nups are not strictly binding in the event of a future divorce, namely, the court currently retains the discretion as to whether or not the terms of a pre-nuptial agreement should be upheld, they are afforded heavy evidential weight within the UK when the settlement agreed is considered to be fair.
 Money can be an extremely emotive topic in a relationship, especially when a couple has different attitudes towards spending and saving, and a pre-nup sets out a clear agreement that can lead to peace of mind for both parties.

 If you are finalising your wedding plans, you may wish to consider entering into a pre-nuptial agreement for the following reasons: